Character Formulas on Cohomology of Deformations of Hilbert Schemes of K3 Surfaces: Introduction

+\begin{example} Let $X$ be of $K3^{[7]}$-type.
+There are 7 Hodge classes in $H^{14}(X,\QQ)$ that remain Hodge under any deformation.
+Similarly, there are 5 Hodge classes in $H^8(X,\QQ)$, 5 Hodge classes in $H^{10}(X,\QQ)$, and 10 Hodge classes in $H^{12}(X,\QQ)$ that remain Hodge under any deformation. (cf. Appendix \ref{app:t1}) \end{example}

-Let $l\in H_2(X,\ZZ)$ be a line class in $\PP^{n}\subset X$.
-Hassett and Tschinkel conjecture in \cite{HaTs10} that $(l,l)=-\frac{n+3}{2}$ and show that $(l,l)=-\frac{5}{2}$ for the case where $n=2$ in \cite{HaTs09}.
+Now let $l\in H_2(X,\ZZ)$ be a line class in $\PP^{n}\subset X$.
+Hassett and Tschinkel in \cite{HaTs10} show that $(l,l)=-\frac{5}{2}$ for the case where $n=2$ in \cite{HaTs09}.
 For $n=3$, Harvey, Hassett and Tschinkel \cite{Br10} show that $(l,l)=-3$ and give a concrete expression for the Lagrangian hyperplane class.
-For the case of $n=4$, Bakker and Jorza \cite{BAJO11} show that $(l,l)=-\frac{7}{2}$, and also give a expression $[\PP^4]$.
+For the case of $n=4$, Bakker and Jorza \cite{BAJO11} show that $(l,l)=-\frac{7}{2}$, and also give an expression for $[\PP^4]$.
+For $n\geq 5$, Bakker \cite{BA13} shows that $(l,l) = -\frac{n+3}{2}$, which was conjectured in \cite{HaTs10}.
 However, it is more difficult to compute the class $[\PP^n]$ for larger $n$.
-One possible approach to proving the conjecture is to find all the canonical Hodge classes in the middle cohomology of $X$ for each $n$; future work could provide possible candidates for the class of $[\PP^{n}]$ in terms of the line class.
+One possible approach to exploring the expression for $[\PP^n]$ is to find all the canonical Hodge classes in the middle cohomology of $X$ for each $n$; future work could provide possible candidates for the class of $[\PP^{n}]$ in terms of the line class.
 As for the ring structure, Verbitsky \cite{Ver95} shows that there is an embedding $\Sym^nH^2(S,\QQ)\hookrightarrow H^{2n}(S^{[n]},\QQ)$, but much about the ring structure of $H^*(X,\QQ)^{G_X}$ is still unknown, e.g. relations in the subalgebra generated by $H^*(S,\QQ)$ for each $H^*(X,\QQ)^{G_X}$.\\

-{\bf Acknowledgements}.
+{\bf Acknowledgments}.
 I am very grateful to my advisor Brendan Hassett for introducing me to this problem, and for his warm support and encouragement.
 Thanks are also due to Lothar G\"{o}ttsche, Radu Laza, and Anthony V\'{a}rilly-Alvarado for interesting discussions and insightful remarks.
-I also appreciate Eyal Markman's illuminating questions which may lead to future research topics. \end{section} \begin{section}{Cohomology of Hilbert Schemes of Points on $K3$ surfaces} In this section, we review some classical results about $S^{[n]}$.
-Let $\left<~,~\right>$ denote the Beauville-Bogomolov form on the cohomology group $H^2 (S^{[n]}, \ZZ)$.
-Since $S$ is a $K3$ surface, $H^2(S^{[n]},\ZZ)_{\left<~,~\right>}~ (n\geq2)$ is the direct sum given by Beauville in \cite{Be83} by
+I appreciate Eyal Markman's illuminating questions which may lead to future research topics. \\ The writing of this paper was supported in part by NSF grant 0901645 and 0968349.